KnorrFG/dotree/README.md

 }
 ```

-it presents you with the options to execute the commands configured in the file
+It presents you with the options to execute the commands configured in the file
 by typing the configured key.
 For Example: with the given config file above, I could
 start dotree by typing `dt` (after it was installed), and then type `gb` while dotree is
 running to execute `git switch $(git branch | fzf)` in bash.

-Alternativly you can also do that by entering `dt gb`.
+Alternatively you can also do that by entering `dt gb`.
 If you provide an argument, its
 characters will be processed as if you typed them when the program is running.

 A command can either be declared as quick command, i.e. a string that contains bash code,